-Download: Autoimmune Hepatitis AIH0308.pdf
+Download: Autoimmune Hepatitis AIH0417.pdf

-Last Updated September 2008
+Last Updated January 2017

-The Trust has been donated the use of the following video discussing the physiology of Autoimmune Hepatitis – it is aimed at medical students but after asking for feedback, some patients have also said they find it useful.
+The Trust has been donated the use of the following video discussing the physiology of Autoimmune Hepatitis.
+It is aimed at medical students but after asking for feedback, some patients have also said they find it useful.
 It can be quite technical, so please discuss any content that you are unsure about with your medical team.